South Stoneham: Parish

-The original parish of South Stoneham covered over 8000 acre and extended along the eastern side of the River Itchen from the site of the present day Eastleigh in the north to just above Northam Bridge in the south, and from Swaythling to the outskirts of the original town of Southampton on the western side of the river, and, prior to boundary changes in 1891-94, comprised the eight tithings of Allington, Barton, Bitterne, Boyatt, Eastleigh, Pollack, Portswood, and Shamblehurst.
+The original parish of South Stoneham covered over 8000 acre and extended along the eastern side of the River Itchen from the site of the present day Eastleigh in the north to just above Northam Bridge in the south, and from Swaythling to the outskirts of the original town of Southampton on the western side of the river, and, prior to boundary changes in 1891–94, comprised the eight tithings of Allington, Barton, Bitterne, Boyatt, Eastleigh, Pollack, Portswood, and Shamblehurst.
 Other than the parish church of St Mary and a few adjacent houses, there was no village of "South Stoneham".

 In the Domesday Book, the church at South Stoneham was the property of Richer the clerk, "who held this, with two dependent churches near Southampton, of the bishop of Winchester".
 Richer ("Richerius") was also the priest and holder of the benefice of St. Mary's Church at Southampton.
 The parish was listed as "Stanham – Manebrige Hundred – Hantscire".

 By the 16th century, South Stoneham was described as "an appropriation of St. Mary's Church, Southampton" and both churches were in the gift and under the special jurisdiction of the Bishop of Winchester.
 The living at South Stoneham then became the gift of the rector of St. Mary's, Southampton, who held the right of presentation until the early 20th century.

 In 1851 the parish had a population of 4961.

 As a result of the expansion of Southampton, the Local Government Act 1894 caused much of the parish of South Stoneham to be incorporated into newly formed neighbouring civil parishes, with the remaining parish covering 1296 acre.
 However the parish was still extensive, taking in the areas of Bevois Valley, Portswood, Mansbridge and what is now Bitterne Park as well as part of the village of Swaythling (the northern part of the village was in the North Stoneham parish).
 It also included Allington (now within West End) and Shamblehurst (now in Hedge End).
+On 9 November 1920 the parish was abolished to form Southampton St Nicholas, part also went to West End.